gruhn/regex-utils/README.md

 # Regex Utils

 Zero-dependency TypeScript library for regex utilities that go beyond string matching.
-These are surprisingly hard to come by in for any programming language.
+These are surprisingly hard to come by for any programming language.

+> [!WARNING]
+> This is very much experimantal. `complement` and `intersection` have very
+> unpredictable performance.

 ## Installation